djelroy/song-translation-api/README.md

 # Song Translation API

-Song Translation API is a web service to manage songs and their translations.
+Song Translation API is a microservice to manage songs and their translations.
 It exposes RESTful HTTP endpoints to do basic operations on songs and their translations.

 Song Translation API can be deployed on multiple hosts as a regular war or as a Dockerized app!